seagyn/wcct16/README.md

 # WordCamp Cape Town 2016 - Seagyn's Working Copy Update

+Here's a blog post with the link and a basic tutorial on getting CI up and running: [https://www.seagyndavis.com/introduction-continuous-integration-wordpress-wordcamp-cape-town-2016/](https://www.seagyndavis.com/introduction-continuous-integration-wordpress-wordcamp-cape-town-2016/)

 ## Note: If you forked this repo before last night, please pull in the latest changes!
 Spread the word.

 Workshop: Introduction to Continuous Integration with WordPress